aeternity/protocol/specification/node/api/README.md

     * They are used for connecting as a `responder` role in channel communication;
-    * It is up to the node operator to define the range to be used; Their configuration is not part of the æternity node;
+    * It is up to the node operator to define the range to be used; Their configuration is not part of the aeternity node;
     * They are encrypted and authenticated using the Noise protocol using dynamic keys (unauthenticated Diffie-Hellman - exact protocol name `Noise_NN_25519_ChaChaPoly_BLAKE2b`);